YeungJai/OUHK_Car_License_Plate-Recognition-Realtime/README.md

 Step 1, in a new colab notebook go to Runtime Change runtime type, and select GPU
 ![image](https://user-images.githubusercontent.com/52642596/174005713-8c7bf584-2153-466f-b728-64dbd4708dbe.png)

-Step 2 Mount Google Drive
-In Google Drive, create a backup folder.
+Step 2 Mount Google Drive, In Google Drive, create a backup folder.
 I’ve named mine yolo-license-plates.
 That’s where model weights and configuration will get stored.

 In the first cell, execute the following code to mount Google Drive:
 ```bash